googleapis/google-cloud-java/README.md

       .build()
       .service();
     ```
-  * If running locally for development/testing, you can use use [Google Cloud SDK](https://cloud.google.com/sdk/?hl=en).
-To use the SDK authentication, [download the SDK](https://cloud.google.com/sdk/?hl=en) if you haven't already.
-Then login using the SDK (`gcloud auth login` in command line), and set your current project using `gcloud config set project PROJECT_ID`.
+  * If running locally for development/testing, you can use use Google Cloud SDK.
+Download the SDK if you haven't already, then login using the SDK (`gcloud auth login` in command line).
+Be sure your current project is set correctly by running `gcloud config set project PROJECT_ID`.

 `gcloud-java` looks for credentials in the following order, stopping once it finds credentials: